 - National Radio Symphony Orchestra (NOSPR): probably the most modern opera hall in the world.
 The acoustic seems to be one of the best in Europe.
 Address: plac Wojciecha Kilara 1.

-In Gdansk, Poznan, and Wroclaw the Rynek is the center of attention.
-A Rynek is a beautiful old market square surrounded by colorful merchant houses.
-In Katowice this is not the case.
-To make it worse: the Rynek in Katowice used to be a big roundabout.
-Fortunately, the city decided it was time for a change and started renovating the city center. Śródmieście (Polish for city center) became a pedestrian domain.
-Ul.
-Mariacka is a perfect example of this transformation.
-Back in the days this area was used to park your car or to visit a strip club or massage parlor.
-Today, ul.
-Mariacka is the most popular pedestrian street of Kato.
-This street has two sections.
-On the west side at the ul.
-Mielęckiego you will find the ‘evening side’.
-This is where the bars are located.
-If you walk towards the St. Mary church you will find the ‘dayside’ of the Mariacka.
-This is where cafes and restaurants are located.
-So, get a coffee on one side of the street and a beer on the other.
+Usually, a Polish Rynek is a beautiful market square surrounded by colorful merchant houses.
+However, in Katowice, this is not the case.
+The Rynek in Katowice was a big roundabout.
+Fortunately, the city decided it was time for a change and started renovating the city center.
+Katowice’s Śródmieście (Polish for city center) became a pedestrian zone.
+Ulica Mariacka is a good example of this transformation.
+People used to park their cars here to visit a strip club or massage parlor.
+Today, Ulica Mariacka is the most popular pedestrian street of Kato.

 I recommend everyone to pick up a free audio tour at the Industrial Ethnographic Museum (Rymarka 4) before you start wandering off into the neighborhood.
 With the information on the audio tour the area comes more to life.
 To pick up the audio tour, you have to pay a deposit of 50 zloty and you have to show your passport or ID.
 By the way, Nikiszowiec is still a residential area, so please treat the area and the people who live here with respect.